 While many of the plants in the rainforest have been around for millions of years, ferns have been around for much longer than that!
 They appeared in the fossil record dating back to 325 million years ago.
-They are one of the earliest vascular plant forms on the planet (plants which circulate water internally) and they preceded the flowering plants, the conifers and even the cycads - all of which have a more advanced means of reproduction.
-40 species of ferns are endemic to the Wet Tropics (occur nowhere else) and there are many interesting species but only a few special ones are profiled here.
+They are one of the earliest vascular plant forms on the planet (plants which circulate water internally) and they preceded the flowering plants, the conifers and even the cycads, all of which have a more advanced means of reproduction.
+There are 40 species of ferns endemic to the Wet Tropics (occur nowhere else) including many interesting species—a few special ones are profiled here.

-A primitive looking fern indeed is the Tassel fern and with good reason—its fossils have been identified to much larger specimens from the Carboniferous period.
-Two very different forms of the Tassel fern (also known as Clubmoss) are almost opposite to each other in habit.
-The first is a ground creeping version sometimes called the Pine Tree fern (Lycopodiella cernua) as it resembles miniature pine trees only 25cm (10 inches) tall.
+A primitive looking fern indeed is the tassel fern and with good reason—its fossils have been identified to much larger specimens from the Carboniferous period.
+Two very different forms of the tassel fern are almost opposite to each other in habit.
+The first is a ground-creeping version sometimes called the pine tree fern (Lycopodiella cernua) as it resembles miniature pine trees only 25cm (10 inches) tall.
 It prefers open sun and spreads along the ground, sending up vertical stems from along its length.
 If any of the tips of the erect fern should meet the soil, a new plant sprouts from the tip and grows upward to become a new vertical plant that sends out creepers.
 Visitors to the Flecker Botanic Gardens in Cairns can see this plant on display.